Learning to Encode and Classify Test Executions: Background

 \paragraph{Neural Networks for Test Oracles} NNs were first used by Vanmali et al.~\cite{vanmali2002using} in 2002 to simulate behaviour of simple programs using their previous version, and applied this model to regression testing of unchanged functionalities.
 Aggarwal et al.~\cite{aggarwal2004neural} and Jin et al.~\cite{jin2008artificial} applied the same approach to test a triangle classification program, that computes the relationship among three edge inputs to determine the type of triangle.
 The few existing approaches using NNs have been applied to simple programs having small I/O domains.
 The following challenges have not been addressed in existing work, \\ 1.
 Training with test execution data and their vector representation -- Existing work only considers program inputs and outputs that are of primitive data types (integers, doubles, characters).
 Test data for real programs often use complex data structures and data types defined in libraries.
 There is a need for techniques that encode such data.
 In addition, existing work has not attempted to use program execution information in NNs to classify tests.
 Achieving this will require novel techniques for encoding execution traces and designing a NN that can learn from them. \\ 2.
 Test oracles for industrial case studies - Realistic programs with complex behaviours and input data structures has not been previously explored. \\ 3.
 Effort for generating labelled training data - Training data in existing work has been over simple programs, like the triangle classification program, where labelling the tests was straightforward.
-Generating labelled data for failing tests has not been previously addressed.
-Additionally, the proportion of labelled test data to total number of tests needed and its effect on model prediction accuracy has not been systematically explored. \\
+Availability of labelled data that includes failing tests has not been previously discussed.
+Additionally, the proportion of labelled data needed for training and its effect on model prediction accuracy has not been systematically explored.

 \paragraph{Deep Learning for Software Testing} The performance of neural networks as classifiers was boosted with the birth of deep learning in 2006~\cite{hinton2006fast}.
 Deep learning methods have \emph{not} been explored extensively for software testing, and in particular for the test oracle problem.
 Recently, a few techniques have been proposed for automatic pattern-based bug detection.
 For example, Pradel et al.~\cite{pradel2018deepbugs} proposed a deep learning-based static analysis for automatic name-based bug detection and Allamanis et al.~\cite{allamanis2018learning} used graph-based neural static analysis for detecting variable misuse bugs.
 In addition to these techniques, several other deep learning methods for statically representing code have been developed~\cite{alon2018code2seq,allamanis16convattn}.
 We do not discuss these further since we are interested in execution trace classification and in NNs that use dynamic trace information rather than a static view of the code.